matias811/inditex/README.md

 # Price Service API for INDITEX test

-This is a Spring Boot application that provides a REST API to retrieve the applicable price for a product based on the given product ID, brand ID, and application date.
+This is a Spring Boot application that provides a REST API to retrieve the applicable price for a product based on the given product ID, brand ID, and application date, as well as the ability to create and delete products.

 ## Project Setup